Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/aws-ec2-storage.md

 In 99.99% cases doesn't give any benefit for ClickHouse compared to GP3 option and perform worse because maximum throughput is limited to 500 MiB/s per volume if you buy less than 32 000 IOPS, which is really expensive (compared to other options) and unneded for ClickHouse.
 And if you have spare money, it's better to spend them on better EC2 instance.

+# EFS

+Works over NFSv4.1 version.
+We have clients, which run their ClickHouse installations over NFS.
+It works considerabely well as cold storage, so it's recommended to have EBS disks for hot data.
+A fast network is required.

+ClickHouse doesn't have any native option to reuse the same data on durable network disk via several replicas.
+You either need to store the same data twice or build custom tooling around ClickHouse and use it without Replicated*MergeTree tables.

+# FSx

+## Lustre

+We have several clients, who use Lustre (some of them use AWS FSx Lustre, another is self managed Lustre) without any big issue.
+Fast network is requered.
+There were known problems with data damage on older versions caused by issues with O_DIRECT or [async IO](https://lustre-discuss.lustre.narkive.com/zwcvyEEY/asynchronous-posix-i-o-with-lustre) support on Lustre.

+ClickHouse doesn't have any native option to reuse the same data on durable network disk via several replicas.
+You either need to store the same data twice or build custom tooling around ClickHouse and use it without Replicated*MergeTree tables.

 [https://altinity.com/blog/2019/11/27/amplifying-clickhouse-capacity-with-multi-volume-storage-part-1](https://altinity.com/blog/2019/11/27/amplifying-clickhouse-capacity-with-multi-volume-storage-part-1)